adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/README.md

 start_time <- Sys.time(); resampled_data <- cbind(indx, pbp_mut[indx$RowID, ]);end_time <- Sys.time()
 end_time - start_time
 ```
-I recommend saving resampled_data as a local RDS file and delete it since it is very heavy.
-But this is up to you.
+I recommend saving resampled_data as a local RDS file and delete it since it is very heavy, but this is up to you.

 **re-Fitting the model using simulations**